freqn/forum_app/README.md

 # Devise Notes

+**Use gem 'devise', github: 'plataformatec/devise', branch: 'lm-rails-4-2' in your Gemfile since Devise is not yet fully compatible with 4.2b1**

 Some setup you must do manually if you haven't yet:

   1. Ensure you have defined default url options in your environments files.
 Here